You can create a new environment based on any existing blueprint or template in your account.

 Select No if your end-user will only need to access the VMs on the selected external cloud.

 Select Yes if your end-user will need to perform additional activities on the selected external cloud.
-The permissions that will be granted to the user are determined by the value selected in User Role dropdown list.
+An additional dropdown list will be displayed, enabling you to set the exact Role that will be used by the external cloud.

-Select the User Role that will be assigned by the external cloud to the end-user of this environment.
+When Create an External Cloud User is set to Yes, select the Role that will be assigned by the external cloud to the end-user of this environment.

 CloudShare lists all default user roles that are available on the relevant external cloud.